marctollis/INF515-Comparative-Genomics_fall22/README.md

 Special emphasis is on building practical skills in computational biology.
 Classes will consist of lectures, student led discussions of primary literature, and computational labs.

 The course is modeled after other genomics courses being taught by [Mike Schatz @ Cold Spring Habor](https://github.com/schatzlab/appliedgenomics2017) and [Casey Dunn @ Yale University](https://github.com/Yale-EEB723/syllabus).
+Some publicly available material has been repurposed.

 ## Prerequisites
 * The course is open to any NAU graduate student, although certain components are meant to benefit CS/Informatics, Biology, and Forestry students working on a thesis project.<br/>